science-en-poche/yelandur/README.md

 5-minute quick-start
 --------------------

+Yelandur is tested on Python 2.7.
+Any other version might (and usually does) generate unexpected errors.

 You'll need a working instance of MongoDB.
 On Debian/Ubuntu this is done by executing:

     sudo apt-get install mongodb